This Week’s Bulletin

 Whether you are joining us online or are with us in worship and want to follow along on your device, we are glad you are here!
 The weekly bulletin is posted before worship on Sunday for your use.

 Here at LCHope, you are invited to join us in any ministry activity - worship, music, faith formation, community outreach, or other events.
 Whether you are young or old, rich or poor, Lutheran or Buddhist, gay or straight, black or white, or anything in between, we welcome you.
 We are a community of imperfect people trying to figure out together what it means to follow Jesus.
 Lutheran Church of Hope is where you'll find your family, where you'll make friends for a lifetime, where you'll discover new opportunities to engage and to learn.
 So come, join us at Lutheran Church of Hope.
 Our doors are open.
-Tell us more about you at www.lchope.org/welcome
+Tell us more about you here!

-Sunday, August 3, 2025 | The 8th Sunday after Pentecost
+Sunday, August 24, 2025 | The 11th Sunday after Pentecost

 + THE LITURGY OF THE GATHERING +